pngwn/MDsveX/packages/bench/tournament/RESULTS.md

 +3.15% to -13.94%, and the implementation added 216 gzip bytes.
 Exactness and all 2,512 parser tests passed, but the candidate did not advance.
 The pinned corpus remains useful for future brackets.

+## 2026-07-25 third architectural bracket

+### Sparse metadata array — reject

+The full local corpus contains 26,777 nodes; only 3,028 (11.31%) carry metadata.
+HTML tags account for 1,987 metadata objects, followed by attributes, links, and list state.

+Replacing the sparse Map with an indexed JavaScript array remained exact and saved 7 gzip bytes, but a valid three-pair smoke produced only +1.30% target
+geomean: parse +3.13%, render +1.70%, cold compile +2.00%, reused compile +0.14%, legacy V3 -0.77%, and direct V3 +1.64%.
+This did not clear the
+noise-adjusted 2% gate, so private metadata lanes were not pursued.

+### Generated-order direct V3 — advance

+The direct renderer now emits only V3-relevant node/content anchors in generated order.
+Node anchors are emitted pre-order, syntax entries and post-order duplicates are suppressed, and the encoder bypasses sorting.
+Enriched public mappings and parse-plugin compilation keep the existing path.

+- Canonical direct V3: +5.45% median, four wins in four pairs.
+- Shared 141-document screen: +8.82% median, four wins in four pairs.
+- Combined-worktree canonical run: 379.94 to 402.48 operations/second
+  (+5.93%) after the constant-segment winner.
+- Exact maps across all 975 local documents with 100% direct-path coverage.
+- Pending mapping entries: -45.5%; post-GC heap: -2.1%.
+- Bundle delta: approximately +0.75 kB raw / +0.25 kB gzip.
+- Relevant renderer/mdsvex tests: 114 passed.

+### Limited two-phase parsing — reject

+The conservative feasibility path remained exact but covered only 32 of 1,464 local and pinned-external documents: 0.17% of corpus characters.
+It regressed smoke parsing by 8.87%, direct V3 by 6.47%, and added approximately 1.5 kB gzip across parser and mdsvex bundles.
+The extra scan cannot pay for itself at that coverage, so the experiment stopped after one counterbalanced pair.